coach-ml/coach-python/README.md

 # Coach Python SDK

 Coach is an end-to-end Image Recognition platform, we provide the tooling to do effective data collection, training, and on-device parsing of Image Recognition models.
-This SDK is Python 3.6 compatible, we're working on 3.7 compatibility in the future.

 See https://coach.lkuich.com for more information!